-Just at that moment, she heard the owner come out, offering the obnoxious man a rapid volley of Greek.
-She heard the chink of china behind her, a soft thud, then footsteps.
-She turned quickly for a peek.
-The owner had just served the man a Greek coffee and a glass of water and was now walking away.
+Just at that moment, she heard the owner's cheerful voice.
+He was saying something to the handsome man behind her.
+She heard the chink of china, a soft thud, then footsteps.
+Turning to take a peek, she saw the owner walking back inside.
+He'd just served the man a Greek coffee and a glass of water.